okpy/ok-client/README.md

     source bin/activate

 All code for the client is found in the `client/` directory.

+There is an executable called `ok` in the virtualenv path that will run your code locally.
+You can use the example assignments in the `demo/` directory to play around:

+    cd demo/ok_test
+    ok -q q2

 The `tests/` directory mirrors the directory structure of the `client/` directory.
 Every component of the client should have plenty of tests.